25 YEARS OF IMPACT

 We started with the message and tagline: There is No Excuse And Never An Invitation to Rape, inspired by Charles Hall’s This is Not An Invitation To Rape Me campaign.
 This message has remained a constant in our campaign and it is still relevant and necessary to our work.

 Changes have been made over the last 25 years.
 All of us together have influenced the rise of legal reform and legislative action to increase services and protection for survivors.
 We have exposed rape kit backlogs and cleared or reduced backlogs all over the country.
-Increased technology has helped survivors share their stories, seek services, and report crimes if they choose.
+Modern technology has helped survivors share their stories, seek services, and report crimes if they choose.
 Denim Day has created space for more conversations about sexual violence.
-We have seen the rise of #metoo, the upheaval in the entertainment and industry and sports including the Olympics, etc. The court victories of E. Jean Carroll would not have been possible without these movements and efforts including Denim Day for survivors' truths to be told and to be believed.
+We have seen the rise of #metoo, particularly the call for accountability in the entertainment and sports industries.
+Because of movements and campaigns like Denim Day, survivors like E. Jean Carroll and Gisèle Pelicot have been able to share their stories publicly.
 We experience more and more youth having conversations about building healthy relationships, setting boundaries, and prioritizing consent.
-Increased awareness has exposed the depth and breadth of sexual violence in our country and around the world.
-Rape is acknowledged as a weapon of war.
-Rape and intimate partner violence can impact everyone in every community.
-With better data, we now know communities of color, BIPOC, LGBTQ+, migrants, incarcerated persons are disproportionately impacted and vulnerable.
-Unfortunately, our work is not done.

 Patricia Giggans